ROCm/rocBLAS/docs/source/install.rst

     sudo dnf install rocblas

 Once installed, rocBLAS can be used just like any other library with a C API.
-The header file will need to be included in the user code in order to make calls into rocBLAS, and the rocBLAS shared library will become link-time and run-time dependent for the user applciation.
+The rocblas.h header file will need to be included in the user code in order to make calls into rocBLAS, and the rocBLAS shared library will become link-time and run-time dependent for the user applciation.

+Once installed, rocblas.h and rocblas_module.f90 can be found in the /opt/rocm/include directory.
+Only these two installed files should be used when needed in user code.
+Other header files are for internal use and should not be directly included.
+All other rocBLAS header files will soon be moved out of /opt/rocm/include in a future realease.

 Building from source using install.sh